FormidableLabs/serverless-jetpack/README.md

 ### Tracing caveats

 * **Works best for large, unused production dependencies**: Tracing mode is best suited for an application wherein many / most of the files specified in `package.json:dependencies` are not actually used.
 When there is a large discrepancy between "specific dependencies" and "actually used files" you'll see the biggest speedups.
 Conversely, when production dependencies are very tight and almost every file is used you won't see a large speedup versus Jetpack's normal dependency mode.
-    * An example of an application with lots of unused production dependencies is our `huge-prod` test fixture.
-Trace mode is significantly faster than Jetpack dependency mode and baseline serverless packaging.

 * **Only works with JavaScript handlers + code**: Tracing mode only works with `functions.{FN_NAME}.handler` and `trace.include` files that are real JavaScript ending in the suffixes of `.js` or `.mjs`.
 If you have TypeScript, JSX, etc., please transpile it first and point your handler at that file.
 By default tracing mode will search on `PATH/TO/HANDLER_FILE.{js,mjs}` to then trace, and will throw an error if no matching files are found for a function that has `runtime: node*` when tracing mode is enabled.